9yoi/quickfix/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+Too busy to cook?
+Too broke to eat out?
+Get take-out at bargain prices here.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+This product is for the Hungry & Harried Hustler who is too busy to cook and would like to purchase take-out at lower prices.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+"Quick Fix" allows restaurants to list their excess meals at discounted prices.
+For example, a restaurant might discover at 8pm that they are having a slow business day because of the rain, and have 20 excess meals that they would have to throw away if no one purchases it.
+They might choose to list it on this site at 50% off.
+Diners can check this site for daily deals.
+This is a win-win for both restaurants and diners.

 ## Problem ##
   > Describe the problem your product solves.
+- Restaurants:
+  -  Lost revenue when they have excess food at the end of the day that would go bad if not sold
+  - No advertising medium to reach out to diners about last-minute deals
+- Diners:
+  -  Too busy to cook
+    -  Eating out daily is often too pricey.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+- Merchants:
+  - Easily list excess food at discounted prices
+  - Reach out to a large base of diners
+- Consumers:
+  - Look for, and buy yummy meals at discounted prices.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+- Yummy meals from your favourite restaurants now at a discount!

 ## How to Get Started ##
   > Describe how easy it is to get started.
+- Restaurants: List your deals
+- Diners: Browse and Buy

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+- Quick Fix changed my life!
+I'm now enjoying great food at great prices, without worrying about cooking.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+- Check it out today!